rebma-io/lab/docs/about.md

 of various forms for the last 30+ years, I am not a [professional engineer](https://en.wikipedia.org/wiki/Regulation_and_licensure_in_engineering), and much of the information here is self-taught and not formally educated.
 Just keep that in mind as you read.
+My curiosity may be nearly limitless, but my understanding always has limits.
+I'll try to point these out wherever I can.

 ## Why

 Being a maker means learning a dizzying number of skills, and as part of the